revng/revng/docs/BuildSystem.rst

 Identifying the required components
 ***********************************

-`revamb` requires three main components: LLVM, QEMU and one or more GCC toolchains.
+`revng` requires three main components: LLVM, QEMU and one or more GCC toolchains.

 LLVM